Georgia marks return to No. 1 with 55-0 rout of Vanderbilt

 Vanderbilt: Hits the road again next Saturday to face Missouri, the last SEC team to lose to the Commodores.

-Georgia: Head into an off week that will give the Bulldogs extra time to prepare for their “Cocktail Party” game in Jacksonville against the Florida Gators on Oct.
+Georgia: Heads into an off week that will give the Bulldogs extra time to prepare for their “Cocktail Party” game in Jacksonville against the Florida Gators on Oct.
 29.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963